Ephesians 2

 19Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; 20And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; 21In whom all the building fitly framed together groweth unto an holy temple in the Lord: 22In whom ye also are builded together for an habitation of God through the Spirit.

 "Ye are no more strangers and foreigners, but fellowcitizens with the saints."
 The language shifts from "far off" and "aliens" to "citizens."
-Not permanent outsiders.
-Not guests in someone else's home.
-Citizens with full standing, full belonging.
-And these saints - these are the community, the people of God across the ages.
+Citizens with full standing, full belonging - brought into the very household of the saints.
+And these saints are the community, the people of God across the ages.
 You belong to them and they to you.

-"Jesus Christ himself being the chief corner stone."3 A cornerstone is the foundational stone, often placed at the corner where two walls meet, bearing the weight of both.
+"Jesus Christ himself being the chief corner stone."
+A cornerstone is the foundational stone, often placed at the corner where two walls meet, bearing the weight of both.
 It is also the stone chosen for its strength and beauty, the one that determines the alignment of the entire building.
-Christ is not merely one stone in a building.
-He is the cornerstone on which everything else rests and against which everything else aligns.
+Christ is the cornerstone on which everything else rests and against which everything else aligns.

 "In whom all the building fitly framed together groweth unto an holy temple in the Lord."
-Paul is not describing a future edifice.
-He is describing a growing, living structure - the church, the people of God, being built together.
-The temple is no longer a building of stone.
-It is a building of people.
-And it grows.
+Paul describes a growing, living structure - the church, the people of God, being built together as a temple of people.
+It grows.
 It is living, organic, dynamic.

 "In whom ye also are builded together for an habitation of God through the Spirit."
-The culmination: this temple - made not of stone but of people, all the believers across all ages - is the dwelling place of God.
+The culmination: this temple of people, all the believers across all ages - is the dwelling place of God.
 Where once the Spirit hovered over the waters (Genesis 1:2), now the Spirit dwells in the community.
 This is God's house.
 You are God's house.